sgarciav/ros2_playground/behavior_trees/README.md

 # Example: Behavior Trees

-[Behavior Trees](https://www.behaviortree.dev/) are your best friend for implementing your finite state machine.
+[Behavior Trees](https://www.behaviortree.dev/) (BTs) are your best friend for implementing your finite state machine.
 Essentially, it's a lovely interface that wraps all your ROS Actions and provides an easy way to organize them as needed.
 This allows for a robust and modular implementation of the behaviors of interest.

 [This article](https://medium.com/@nullbyte.in/behavior-trees-for-ros2-part-1-unlocking-advanced-robotic-decision-making-and-control-7856582fb812) provides
-a good explanation of what are behavior trees and how teh software works.
+a good explanation of what are behavior trees and how the software works.
 At the time of writing this README, the author has not yet released a post about how to integrate behavior trees with ROS 2.
 This repo provides a working example on how to do so.